arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/datasheets/datasheet.md

 </p>

 <p style="text-align: justify;">
-The Portenta C33 is designed to be usable as a surfacemount module as well as presenting a dual inline package (DIP) format with the MKR-styled connectors on a 2.54 mm pitch grid with 1 mm holes.
+The Portenta C33 is designed to be usable as a surface-mount module as well as presenting a dual inline package (DIP) format with the MKR-styled connectors on a 2.54 mm pitch grid with 1 mm holes.
 The Portenta C33 also has four 1.12 mm drilled mounting holes to provide for mechanical fixing.
 </p>

-#### Board Dimensions
+### Board Dimensions

 Portenta C33 board main dimensions can be seen in Figure 3.

 **![Figure 3.
 Portenta C33 dimensions (top view in the left and bottom view in the right)](assets/Portenta_C33_Top_View_Dimensions.png)**

-#### Board Connectors
+### Board Connectors

 Connectors of the Portenta C33 are placed on the top and bottom side of the board, their placement can be seen in Figures 4 and 5.